Trout: Trout as food

 Compared to other salmonids, trout are somewhat more bony, but the flesh is generally considered delicious, and the texture is often indistinguishable from that of salmon.
 The flavor of the flesh is heavily influenced by the diet of the fish.
 For example, trout that have been feeding on crustaceans tend to be more flavorful than those feeding primarily on insects and larvae.
 Because of their popularity, trout are often raised on fish farms and then stocked into heavily fished waters, in an effort to mask the effects of overfishing.
 Farmed trout are also sold commercially as seafood, although they are not saltwater fish.
 Trout meat is typically prepared the same way as salmon, often by smoking.

-In Mainland China, farm-raised rainbow trout from Qinghai was officially sanctioned to be labeled and sold domestically as salmon, which caused much controversy regarding food safety and consumer rights violation, as raw fish dishes or yusheng using Atlantic salmon are gaining popularity in southern China.
+In Mainland China, farm-raised rainbow trout from Qinghai was officially sanctioned to be labeled and sold domestically as salmon, which caused controversy in 2018 regarding food safety and consumer rights violation, as raw fish dishes or yusheng using Atlantic salmon are gaining popularity in southern China.
 Farmed rainbow trout is much cheaper than the imported Atlantic salmon and the meat are indistinguishable to the untrained eyes, and the news of trout being sold as salmon triggered public scrutiny accusing seafood suppliers of bait-and-switch and unethical business practices.
 Also, many people believe freshwater trout are more prone to parasites than oceanic salmon (even though both live in freshwater for significant periods of their life cycles) and thus unsafe for raw eating.